Ericasam2/Masterthesis/Install_new_rover.md

 ```bash
 sudo apt-get install python-catkin-tools python-rosinstall-generator -y
 ```
-2. The workspace in the guide is located in `~/catkin_ws`, change to your prefered folder.
+2. The workspace in the guide is located in `~/catkin_ws`, change to your preferred folder.
 ```bash
 mkdir -p ~/catkin_ws/src
 cd ~/catkin_ws